nielskrijger/douane/README.md

 }
 ```

-Defining an asynchronous validator is similar to a synchronous except the return value should be passed in a callback.
-The first callback argument can be used for non-validation errors (e.g. database error), the second callback argument should return a boolean.
+Defining an asynchronous validator is similar to a synchronous except the return value should be passed to a callback function.
+The first callback argument should contain non-validation errors (e.g. a database error), the second callback argument should return a boolean.

 ```
-Douane.setAsyncValidator('asyncTest', 'Must be unique', function(context, milliseconds, done) {
+Douane.setAsyncValidator('asyncTest', 'Value must be "success", timeout in {0}', function(context, milliseconds, done) {
     setTimeout(function() {
         done(null, context.value == 'success');
     }, milliseconds);